nasa/trick/README.md

 ## 2 Requirements
 1. The model shall provide common statistical distribution capabilities, including:

-⋅⋅⋅(a).
-Uniform distribution between specified values ⋅⋅⋅i. as a floating-point value
+   (a).
+Uniform distribution between specified values
+      i. as a floating-point value
-⋅⋅⋅ii. as an integer value
+      ii. as an integer value
-⋅⋅⋅(b) Normal distribution, specified by mean and standard deviation ⋅⋅⋅(c) Truncated Normal Distribution, including
+   (b) Normal distribution, specified by mean and standard deviation
+   (c) Truncated Normal Distribution, including
- ⋅⋅⋅i. symmetric and asymmetric truncations
+      i. symmetric and asymmetric truncations
- ⋅⋅⋅ii. it shall be possible to specify truncations by:
+      ii. it shall be possible to specify truncations by:
- ⋅⋅⋅A. some number of standard deviations from the mean, ⋅⋅⋅B. a numerical difference from the mean, and
+         A. some number of standard deviations from the mean,
+         B. a numerical difference from the mean, and
- ⋅⋅⋅C. an upper and lower limit
+         C. an upper and lower limit

  2. The model shall provide an extensible framework suitable for supporting other statistical distributions
  3. The model shall provide the ability to assign a common value to all runs: